binaris/dev-docs-content/getting_started/starting-from-a-template.md

 # Getting started with Reshuffle

 Thank you for choosing Reshuffle, you are awesome!
-This tutorial will walk you through the processes of creating, updating and deploying your first app on Reshuffle.
-We assume basic [Javascript](https://www.w3schools.com/js/) coding skills, and that you have and know how to use [React](https://reactjs.org/) and [npm](https://www.npmjs.com/).
+This tutorial will walk you through the process of creating, updating and deploying your first app on Reshuffle.
+We assume basic [Javascript](https://www.w3schools.com/js/) coding skills, and that you know how to use [React](https://reactjs.org/) and [npm](https://www.npmjs.com/).

 **1. Pick a template as your starting point**